Keeping Pets with their Families

 - Illinois Senate Bill 154 would require property owners who receive state funding for low-income housing to allow tenants to have well-behaved dogs and cats of any breed, size, or weight.
 Illinois Senate Bill 1672 has been introduced to stop homeowners and renters insurance companies from being allowed to drop coverage, deny coverage, and/or charge a higher premium based solely on a pet’s appearance.
 However, because of opposition from insurance companies, the bill would simply require them to collect data on dog bite claims that includes the breed and note whether breed identification was done by visual identification alone (Studies have shown that visual identification of a dog of unknown heritage is unreliable.).

 - Iowa Senate File 143 and Missouri House Bill 365 and Senate Bill 107 have been introduced to ensure dangerous dog laws take the most effective approach.
-This legislation will prohibit breed discrimination by municipalities and protect the responsible pet owner's right to adopt, own, and care for the dog(s) of their choice.
+This legislation will prohibit breed restrictions by municipalities and protect the responsible pet owner's right to adopt, own, and care for the dog(s) of their choice.

 - Nevada Senate Bill 103 would stop insurance companies from canceling, not renewing or charging homeowners more for a dog’s breed or mix of breed since there is no scientific evidence that certain breeds are inherently more dangerous than others.